Online conferences

 As France prepares to legalize medical aid in dying, this topic is gaining increasing importance in public health, as well as in end-of-life research.

 In Belgium, this practice has been studied for over 25 years.
 Despite this long tradition, significant gaps remain.
-Professor Joachim COHEN presents Belgian research and proposes potential directions for future research projects in France.
+Professor Joachim COHEN presents Belgian research and suggests potential directions for future research projects in France.

 Speaker: